Notice of Privacy Practices

 - You can ask us to change your medical information.
 For example, you can ask us to correct errors such as your date of birth.

-- You can ask us to give you a list of people we have shared your medical information with.
+- You can ask us to give you a list of disclosures we have made of your medical information within the six years prior to your request.

 - This also does not include information shared at your request.

-- This request must be made in writing.
+- This request must be made in writing to the appropriate office listed at the end of this Notice.

 - If you request more than one accounting in a twelve-month period, we may charge you a fee.

-No Other Use of Your Medical Information Without Your Authorization:
+Other Use Of Your Medical Information Without Your Authorization:

 We ask that you please give us the opportunity to resolve any issues you have concerning your privacy.
 If you feel that we have violated your privacy, you may file a written complaint with the Baptist Health Care Privacy Officer at the address below.
 If you prefer, we will be happy to assist you in completing a written complaint.
 There will be no retaliation against you for filing a complaint.
 For further information or assistance, you may contact us at: